Reviews You Can Rely On

 Credit: Katie Brown

-We do appreciate that some packs have load-lifting straps on the shoulders, but we found that they are often ineffective.
-Once you've adjusted your hip belt and shoulder straps, the load-lifters are supposed to shift the weight closer to your back and stabilize your load while reducing the weight on your shoulders.
-For these straps to work, the body of the pack has to extend above the shoulder straps, which isn't usually the case with a daypack, since the body of the bag is so small.
-We really only noticed a slight difference using the load-lifters in the Gregory models, likely because they're slightly larger bags with bigger gaps between the back panel and shoulder strap anchors than most of the others we tested.
+We appreciate that some packs have load-lifting straps on the shoulders but are often ineffective.
+Once you've adjusted your hip belt and shoulder straps, the load-lifters should shift the weight closer to your back and stabilize your load while reducing the weight on your shoulders.
+For these straps to work, the pack's body has to extend above the shoulder straps.
+This isn't usually the case with a daypack, since the body of the bag is so small.
+We really only noticed a slight difference in performance when using the load-lifters in the Gregory models.
+This is likely because these two bags are slightly larger and produce bigger gaps between the back panel and shoulder strap anchors than most of the others we tested.

 Credit: Katie Brown